 #6.
 Concrete Breakers and Demolition Drills

-So why is it on this list?
-There are some demolition jobs that even the SDS rotary hammer drill can’t handle efficiently.
+There are some demolition jobs that even SDS hammer drills can’t handle efficiently.
 For example, breaking up concrete hardstandings or knocking down walls.
+In these cases, you need a concrete breaker or demolition drill, as they make light work of cutting through concrete and masonry.

-Although lumped into one category, the concrete breaker and demolition drill are different power tools with the same functionality.
-Let’s take a look at each one.
+Although lumped into one category, concrete breakers and demolition drills are different power tools with the same functionality.
+Let’s take a close look at each one.

 Concrete Breakers

-Concrete breakers focus on breaking up floors and hardstandings.
-They come with a powerful motor — around 1,700W — generating 870 BPM.
+Concrete breakers focus on breaking up floors and hardstandings using a powerful motor (approx 1,700W) generating 870 BPM.

-Below are the key features to look for when in the market for a concrete breaker:
+Below are the key features to consider when buying a concrete breaker:

 Pros | Cons |

-These are much lighter and designed to be held two-handed.
-The motor is typically less potent than concrete breakers.
-However, at around 1,500W, they still pack a hefty punch, generating up to 1,450 BPM.
+Demolition drills are much lighter than concrete breakers, and the motor is usually less powerful.
+However, at approximately 1,500W, they still pack a hefty punch, generating up to 1,450 BPM.

-In addition to the concrete breaker features, you should also look for variable speed control and the ability to take hex-shanked bits.
-These features make them much more versatile and take on some of the lighter-weight jobs that the SDS rotary hammer drill would do.
+In addition to the breaker features listed above, look for variable speed control and the ability to take hex-shanked bits.
+These features allow demolition drills to take on smaller jobs normally reserved for SDS hammer drills.

 Pros | Cons |